radiodan-archive/project/docs/getting_started.markdown

 ## 4. Turn the Pi on and attach it to the wifi

 In about 1 - 2 minutes you should see the led light up and flash green@@.
-When this happens, on your main computer, look for a new wifi network called "radiodan-configuration'.
-Join this network, and you should see a web page pop up (like a 'captive portal' you get in some wifi networks).
+When this happens, on your main computer, look for a new wifi network called 'radiodan-configuration'.

+Join this network, and you should see a web page pop up (like a 'captive portal' you get iwith some wifi networks).
 Follow the instructions and select a wifi network to connect to and give it the password.
 Click 'reboot now', and rejoin your usual wifi network.

 ## 5. Listen to the radio